-• Asset Planning (High inherent risk)
+- Asset Planning (High inherent risk)

-- Environmental Analysis (High inherent risk) - Contingency Planning (High inherent risk).
+- Environmental Analysis (High inherent risk)

+- Contingency Planning (High inherent risk).

-The status of the previous review recommendations was also reviewed.
+There were no previous review recommendations.
 Refer section 4.5.

 4.3 Asset Management Process and Performance Rating Scales

 The adequacy of process policy and definition and the performance of the key processes were assessed using the scales described in the tables below.
 The overall effectiveness rating for each asset management process is based on a combination of the process and policy adequacy rating and the performance rating.